 It only took one month of paying with cash to realize that I was so so wrong!
 I couldn’t believe how quickly my wad of cash depleted.
 It was a huge wake up call as I watched my cash fly out of the envelope in what felt like an instant.

-Today I am sharing how I use the envelope system and a few of the tricks I have learned a long the way.
+Today, I am sharing exactly how I use the envelope system and a few of the tricks I have learned a long the way.

-There are some things I buy with cash, and other things I buy with my credit card.
+Some items I buy with cash and other things I buy using my Discover Card.
 I rarely use my debit card.
-To read about why I use a credit card for some purchases read my post The one idea I disagree with Dave Ramsey on.
+Using my credit card on some purchases, actually EARNS me money!
+Read all about it here: The one idea I disagree with Dave Ramsey on.

-Once we have our budgeted amount I go to the bank, withdraw the amount of money we will need and start stuffing my envelopes.
+Once we have our budgeted amount, I go to the bank, withdraw the amount of money we will need and start stuffing my envelopes.
 You do not need anything fancy for your envelopes.
 We use boring cheap white envelopes and just write the names of each category on them.
-I then put the amount of money I need in each envelope.
+Put your budgeted cash in the correct envelope, and you’re done!

 I am fairly loose with the envelopes and will occasionally switch some of the cash around in the envelopes mid-month.
 It’s hard to always know exactly how much we will need for each category.
 I never spend over the amount of monthly budgeted cash.
 That large sum is non negotiable and we have to spend carefully throughout the month to make sure it lasts us all four weeks.

-I recommend everyone at least TRYING doing most of their spending with cash each month and see how much less you spend.
-It has really opened my eyes to my spending habits and is a great object lesson for everyone to try.
+I highly recommend everyone at least TRYING doing most of their spending with cash each month and see how much less you spend.
+It truly opened my eyes to my spending habits!